PBCAR/PThelper_Archive/README.md

 i)  Option 1 replaces outliers with the maximum non-outlying price rounded up;

-ii) Option 2 replaces outliers with a price 1 higher than highest (or 1 lower than the lowest) non-outlying value; and
+ii) Option 2 replaces outliers with a value 1 unit higher than highest (or 1 unit lower than the lowest) non-outlying value; and

-iii) Option 3 replaces outliers with 1 value above the next highest non-outlying value to maintain order
+iii) Option 3 replaces outliers with a value 1 unit above the next highest non-outlying value to maintain order

 The default z-value used to identify outlying values is 3.99, and the default winsorization type is 'option3'.

 ## ii) Calculating Elasticity and Derived Values:

-To calculate elasticity, a non-linear curve is fit to the price-level data using the {PThelper} function `elasticity_curve()`.
-This function will also provide a diagnostic overview of the sample data curve, as well as individual curves if requested by the user.
+To calculate elasticity, a non-linear curve is fit to the price-level data using the `elasticity_curve()` function.
+This function also provides a diagnostic overview of the sample data curve, as well as individual curves if requested by the user.

-#### a) Empircal Purchase Task Indices:
+#### a) Empircal Purchase Task Indicators:

-In this step of calculating derived values by fitting a non-linear curve to the data using the `elasticity_curve()` function, the empirical values for Intensity, Breakpoint, Omax, and Pmax are also processed and retained automatically in this stage.
+The empirical values for Intensity, Breakpoint, Omax, and Pmax are processed and retained in this stage.

 #### b) Fitting the Curve: